 The Greenlink proposal alongside other existing and proposed interconnectors in Ireland, UK and continental Europe.

 Greenlink will consist of two converter stations - one located close to the Great Island substation in County Wexford and the other close to the Pembroke substation in Pembrokeshire - connected by two High Voltage Direct Current (HVDC) cables under the Irish Sea.
 A converter station converts electricity from Alternating Current (AC) to Direct Current (DC) and vice versa.

 DC electricity is typically used for the transmission of electricity over long distances because it has lower losses, negligible heating effects and is therefore suitable to be buried underground.
 Accordingly, there will be no overhead lines between the two converter stations.
 Onshore, the cables will be buried underground and offshore the cables will be buried in the seabed or laid on the seabed with protection, if burial is not practicable.

-Once a detailed proposal and design are completed, permits and licences need to be obtained from: Pembrokeshire County Council, Pembrokeshire Coast National Park Authority, Natural Resources Wales (NRW) and Milford Haven Port Authority, in Wales; and An Bord Pleanála and the Department of Housing, Planning and Local Government – Foreshore Unit and the Commission for the Regulation of Utilities, in Ireland.
+Once a detailed proposal and design were completed, applications for permits and licences were made to Pembrokeshire County Council, Pembrokeshire Coast National Park Authority, Natural Resources Wales and Milford Haven Port Authority in Wales; and to An Bord Pleanála, the Department of Housing, Planning and Local Government – Foreshore Unit and the Commission for the Regulation of Utilities, in Ireland.

 Core consents were obtained in 2021 and preparations are under way for the start of construction in early 2022.
 Construction is expected to take approximately two and a half years.